xairy/blowmorph/README.md

 ## Running

-To run the client:
+To run the client run:
 ```
 ./launcher.sh
 ```

-To run server configure blowmorph/data/server.cfg and then:
+To run the server configure blowmorph/data/server.cfg and run:
 ```
 ./server.sh
 ```

-To run master server configure blowmorph/data/master-server.cfg and then:
+To run the master server configure blowmorph/data/master-server.cfg and run:
 ```
 ./master-server.sh
 ```

 ## Building

-How to build on Ubuntu:
+### Ubuntu

 1. Install SFML-2.2 from http://www.sfml-dev.org/.
 See the instructions below.